Success Shown in Humans with Genetically Engineered Malaria Parasite Vaccine

 “This report is a major advance in malaria vaccine development by providing the first evidence that genetically attenuated Plasmodium falciparum parasites are safe and immunogenic in humans,” said Robert Seder, M.D., Chief of Cellular Immunology at the Vaccine Research Center at the National Institutes of Health.
 “Future studies demonstrating protective efficacy will be the next critical milestone for continued development of this promising vaccine approach”.
 Seder was not involved in the study.

-The GAP3KO trial was conducted at the CIDR Human Challenge Center, which is part of the Seattle Malaria Clinical Trials Center, an inter-institutional collaboration that includes CIDR and Fred Hutch, among others, in an effort to combat malaria through clinical trials of candidate vaccines and drugs.
+The GAP3KO trial was conducted at the CID Research Human Challenge Center, which is part of the Seattle Malaria Clinical Trials Center, an inter-institutional collaboration that includes CID Research and Fred Hutch, among others, in an effort to combat malaria through clinical trials of candidate vaccines and drugs.